adityagandhamal/tensorflow-datasets/README.md

 In this project, I have given an introduction to how to make use of the datasets provided by TensorFlow itself.

+In order to use TensorFlow Datasets, you need to install the package `pip install tensorflow-datasets`

 I have shown the following steps in the jupyter notebook(tfds.ipynb):
   - How to import the package
   - Find Available Datasets